(Also, see our How to Make Calls video guide.)

 - We suggest beginning your script with "Hi, this is name with organization.
 Can I speak with voter name?"

 - Use the script buttons even if you know the script already.
 Data is recorded by clicking through the script (demonstrated below) so if you do not click a button for every question, no data will be recorded and the campaign will need to call that voter all over again, wasting valuable volunteer time.

 - Stay logged in as long as possible.
 If callers log in and out multiple times throughout the shift (especially without logging out at the end of a call), they slow down the system for everyone else as the system is constantly adjusting for the different numbers of active callers.
 When callers are logged in for a longer time, the system is able to gradually speed up more and more, leading to shorter wait times and more conversations.

 Sign in and Sign out Tips:

 - Wait to press Sign In until you are ready to make calls.
-If you take too long to call in after signing in (2 minutes) the session will time out and you will need to wait 10 minutes or get a new login.
+If you take too long to call in after signing in (2 minutes) the session will time out and you will need get a new login.

 - TO SIGN OUT: Wait for the next connected call, then click “Not Ready” before saving the call results.
 The screen will confirm you are not receiving new calls.
 Then sign out and close the browser.
 If callers log out in between calls and not at the end of a call, new calls are already dialing out to voters.
 If a voter picks up, that voter may connect to an empty line or be hung up on if no other caller is available to take the call.